Quality Inn & Suites Albany Airport

 This museum strives to instill a sense of wonder and discovery in young minds, inspiring a lifelong exploration of science and technology.
 They offer hands-on exhibits for exploring, discovering and imagining the world of science and technology.

 The Van Rensselaer family from the Netherlands had a long and varied history in the development of the Albany and its environs.
 This house was built in 1797 for Elizabeth Van Rensselaer on one of the many landed estates owned by her uncle.
 It was named Ten Broeck after Elizabeth's husband and it remained in this line until the Olcott family purchased it 50 years later.
 Over the next 100 years, generations of Olcotts stayed in the house until it was sold to the Albany County Historical Association in 1948.
 Since then it has functioned as a museum and historical repository that exhibits artifacts and furnishings from the last two centuries.
 Visitors can tour the home and gardens upon the hillside as well as embark upon a journey back to the Federal-Colonial era inside the estate.
-The mansion also holds events throughout the year like jazz music or live theater, and if you're interested into renting out the home, that is also available; check website for details.
+The mansion also holds events throughout the year like jazz music or live theater, and if you're interested into renting out the home, that is also available.

 An official NASA 'Space Place', the Henry Hudson Planetarium at Quackenbush Square is located inside the Albany Heritage Area Visitors Center.
 The center holds fun and informative astronomy programs aimed primarily at children, however the education is beneficial to all ages.
 The programs include a cosmology show and a star sighting above Albany; they are held every third Saturday of the month.
-For list of events and other activities inside the Albany Heritage Area Visitors Center, check the website.

 Operated by the New Netherland Museum, the Half Moon is a reproduction of the 85-foot ship that Henry Hudson sailed from Holland to the New World in 1609.
 This living history museum sometimes docks and offers tours in Albany.